SandroCODTEC/Meeting-Timer/README.md

   </tr>
   <tr>
     <td>
-      You can switch between light and dark theme, share the weather report, change the template, share the App with friends and rate the App in the store.
+      You can switch between light and dark theme, share the time control report, change the template, share the App with friends and rate the App in the store.
     </td>